Clement of Alexandria: Paedagogus

 Christ, the Logos incarnate, is the Paedagogus of the work's title.

 The title of Paedagogus, translatable as "tutor", refers to Christ as the teacher of all humans, and it features an extended metaphor of Christians as children.
-It is not simply instructional: Clement intends to show how the Christian should respond to the Love of God authentically.
+Clement intends to show how the Christian should respond to the Love of God authentically.
 Following Plato (Republic 4:441), he divides life into three elements: character, actions, and passions.
 The first having been dealt with in the Protrepticus, he devotes the Paedagogus to reflections on Christ's role in teaching humans to act morally and to control their passions.
 Despite its explicitly Christian nature, Clement's work draws on Stoic philosophy and pagan literature; Homer, alone, is cited more than sixty times in the work.

 Although Christ, like a human, is made in the image of God, he alone shares the likeness of God the Father.
 Christ is both sinless and apathetic, and thus by striving to imitate Christ, one can achieve salvation.
 To Clement, sin is involuntary, and thus irrational (άλογον), removed only through the wisdom of the Logos.
 God's guidance away from sin is thus a manifestation of God's universal love for mankind.
 The word play on λόγος and άλογον is characteristic of Clement's writing, and may be rooted in the Epicurean belief that relationships between words are deeply reflective of relationships between the objects they signify.

 Clement argues for the equality of sexes, on the grounds that salvation is extended to all humans equally.
 Unusually, he suggests that Christ is neither female nor male, and that God the Father has both female and male aspects: the eucharist is described as milk from the breast (Christ) of the Father.
 Clement is supportive of women playing an active role in the leadership of the church and he provides a list of women he considers inspirational, which includes both Biblical and Classical Greek figures.
 It has been suggested that Clement's progressive views on gender as set out in the Paedagogus were influenced by Gnosticism; however, later in the work, he argues against the Gnostics that faith, not esoteric knowledge (γνῶσις), is required for salvation.
 According to Clement, it is through faith in Christ that one is enlightened and comes to know God.